zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 After creating an application, you will receive an IdP metadata URL.
 This URL is used in the IdP configuration to **Read IdP metadata from URL**.

+The setup described above, offers default configurations to start the SAML module.
+Any changes made to the configuration will require adjustments to other configuration details accordingly.

+##### Creating SP Manually at Okta

 To kickstart the SAML module with Okta, refer to the images below.
 Ensure to log in with [Okta Developer](https://developer.okta.com/) credentials.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/saml/saml-okta.png" >}}

+##### Creating SP Manually at Azure

 To connect [Azure](https://portal.azure.com/#home) with SAML, refer the below image.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/saml/saml-azure.png" >}}

 For IdP configuration, the default value for **Assertion consumer service index** is *0*.
 Set the corresponding value *0* for the **Index**.

-The setup described above, offers default configurations to start the SAML module.
-Any changes made to the configuration will require adjustments to other configuration details accordingly.

 #### Setting up Eight Mandatory Constants{#setup-eight-constants}